koflera/ConvSparsityNNs/README.md

 ## Application of a previously trained network

+Load a model and use the network to reconstruct images:

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/koflera/ConvSparsityNNs/main?labpath=nn_caol_test.ipynb)

 ## Comparison between filters obtained by de-coupled pre-training vs. end-to-end trained filters

+Compare the performance of the reconstruction network when the used sparsifying filters were obtained by de-coupled pre-training (i.e. without including the data-acquisition model in the learning process) to one where the sparsifying filters were obtained by supervised end-to-end training.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/koflera/ConvSparsityNNs/main?labpath=nn_caol_test.ipynb)